 With the US Air Force’s Agility Prime now underway for more than a year, Vertiflite looks back at the beginning and the most recent accomplishments.

-Note: An extensive complementary online-only article by the author, detailing the past, present and future of the Air Force’s Agility Prime and related eVTOL funding efforts, “Agility Prime Accelerates eVTOL Development,” is also available on this on the VFS website.
+Note: An extensive complementary online-only article by the author, detailing the past, present and future of the Air Force’s Agility Prime and related eVTOL funding efforts, “Agility Prime Accelerates eVTOL Development,” is also available.

 [Picture on the Top: Joby’s 2.0 air taxi in flight — still unmanned, but now with a pilot’s seat installed.
 (Joby)]